tq-systems/ci-meta-tq/README.md

 ## Supported boards

 See README of TQ-Sytems GmbH hardware support layer (`meta-tq/meta-tq`) or use `./ls-machines` to list machines from meta-tq.

 ## Quick Start Guide

+### Needed Tools / Prerequisites

+For compatible environments and tools needed by the Yocto Project / OpenEmbedded build environment refer to the documentation of Yocto Project / OpenEmbedded.

+Scripts for CI and setup of the build environment in this repository additionally have the following prerequisites:

+- Python3
+- jq
+- bash
+- gnu grep

 ### Setting up an initial build space